Hain Ahmed Pasha: Early life

 Ahmed Pasha was of Georgian origin.
 He was educated in the Enderun palace school.

 Declaring himself the sultan of Egypt

-Hain Ahmed Pasha wanted to become the grand vizier, to become the grand vizier, Hain Ahmed Pasha tried to persuade Suleiman the Magnificent to dismiss Piri Mehmed Pasha, using the old age of Piri Mehmed Pasha as an excuse, and ultimately succeeded.
-His rival Pargalı Ibrahim Pasha was then appointed (June 1523) instead as grand vizier, so Hain Ahmed Pasha offered Suleiman I. to make him the governor of Egypt Eyalet, which got accepted by Suleiman I. When Hain Ahmed Pasha went to Egypt, he declared himself the sultan of Egypt, independent from the Ottoman Empire.
-He struck coins with his own face and name in order to legitimize his power and captured Cairo Citadel and the local Ottoman garrisons in January 1524.
+Ahmed Pasha wanted to become the grand vizier, and persuaded Suleiman the Magnificent to dismiss Piri Mehmed Pasha, using his old age.
+His rival Pargalı Ibrahim Pasha was appointed (June 1523) instead as grand vizier, so Ahmed Pasha asked the sultan to make him the governor of Egypt Eyalet.
+Upon arriving in Egypt, Ahmed Pasha declared himself the independent sultan of Egypt.
+He struck coins with his own face and name in order to legitimize his power, and captured Cairo Citadel and the local Ottoman garrisons in January 1524.

 Death

 After surviving an assassination attempt in his bath by two emirs that he had previously sacked, he fled Cairo.
 Ottoman authorities finally captured him and executed him by decapitation.
 His rebellion occasioned a short period of instability in the nascent Egypt Eyalet.
 After his death, his rival Pargalı İbrahim Pasha visited Egypt and reformed the provincial military and civil administration.